 A few years back, I ran home really excited to tell my wife, “Babe!
 I found a way we can make some extra cash together!
 You know those electric scooter things around our neighborhood?
 I just signed us up to be night chargers!”

 My wife was skeptical at first.
 But after a few nights of walking around our neighborhood, riding scooters together, laughing and getting paid, she was loving it!
+It’s the perfect side hustle for couples.

 This was right when Bird first launched its scooter service in Santa Monica.
 Back then the company was paying people $5 to $20 per scooter to take them home each night, charge them, and put them back the next day.